-IRS 1 in the mid-infrared shows very bright core with extended mid- and lower-level emission (Figure 2).
-Barely visible in the 11.7 μ m image, IRS 1 has partially resolved lobes of emission lying ~1.5" to either side of the peak.
+IRS 1 in the mid-infrared shows a very bright core with extended mid-level and lower level emission (Fig. 2).
+Barely visible in the 11.7 μ m image, IRS 1 has partially resolved lobes of emission lying ~1".5 to either side of the peak.
 More diffuse emission extends beyond this to the northwest.
-At 18.3 μ m the two lobes of emission flanking the peak are much more apparent.
+At 18.3 μ m, the two lobes of emission flanking the peak are much more apparent.
 Also more apparent is the extended emission to the northwest.
-The IRS 1 mid-infrared peak itself appears centrally heated from color temperature maps produced from our 11.7 and 18.3 μ m images (Figure 2).
+The IRS 1 mid-infrared peak itself appears centrally heated from color temperature maps produced from our 11.7 and 18.3 μ m images (Fig. 2c).
 The peaks of sources IRS 1, 2, and 3 in the mid-infrared match up well to the 2MASS J, H, and K images.
-This shows that the hotter dust in the mid-infrared color temperature map is being heated by the star seen in the 2MASS images.
+This shows that the hotter dust in the mid-infrared color temperature map of IRS 1 is being heated by the star seen in the 2MASS images.
 The luminosity derived from the mid-infrared emission of IRS 1 alone yields a lower limit to the bolometric luminosity (using the technique from De Buizer et al. 2005) of $10^4 L{\odot}$, implying a spectral type earlier than B1.5.
-This is consistent with the lower limit to the luminosity given by Willner (1976) of $4 \times 10^4 L{\odot}$ and with the luminosity deduced from free-free emission of $5 \times 10^4 L{\odot}$ (Franco-Hernandez & Rodriguez 2004).
-However, luminosities for IRS 1 are also estimated by other observations to be an order of magnitude larger when far-infrared to (sub)millimeter continuum emission is taken into account

-(e.g. $2 \times 10^5 L{\odot}$ in Werner et al. 1979).
-Far-infrared/submm emission traces cold dust over larger extent (~0.5 pc) and the derived luminosity characterizes a large portion of the star forming region rather than the hot dust associated with a single protostar (e.g. Minier et al. 2005).
+This is consistent with the lower limit to the luminosity given by Willner (1976) of $4 \times 10^4 L{\odot}$ and with the luminosity deduced from free-free emission of $5 \times 10^4 L{\odot}$ (Franco-Hernández & Rodríguez 2004).
+However, luminosities for IRS 1 are also estimated by other observations to be an order of magnitude larger when far-infrared to (sub)millimeter continuum emission is taken into account (e.g., $2 \times 10^5 L{\odot}$ in Werner et al. 1979).
+Far-infrared/ submillimeter emission traces cold dust over a larger extent (~0.5 pc), and the derived luminosity characterizes a large portion of the star-forming region rather than the hot dust associated with a single protostar (e.g., Minier et al. 2005).
 Therefore, estimates using these longer wavelength data are likely to be upper limits to the luminosity of IRS 1.
 3.2.
-Large-scale dust morphology: An outflow?
+Large-Scale Dust Morphology: An Outflow?